cbotman/dear-automaton/README.md

   --no-wrap             prevent edges wrapping
   -s START, --start START
                         set the generation to start rendering from, inclusive (e.g. --start 10). initial state is generation 0.
-  -e END, --end END     set generation to stop at (-1 = unlimited). must be equal or greater than --start (or -1)
+  -e END, --end END     set generation to stop at (-1 = unlimited). must be equal or greater than --start if set.
+  -l LIMIT, --limit LIMIT
+                        set maximum number of generations to render (0 = unlimited). similar to --end.
+  --stats               output stats on exit
 ```
 **Example:** Set the initial state (19 zeros and a one):
 ```